MyKayla Skinner: Personal life

 MyKayla Skinner was born to Cris and Kym Skinner on December 9, 1996, in Gilbert, Arizona.
 She has three older siblings, Jeremy, Chelsea and Katie, two former gymnasts.
 Skinner is a member of the Church of Jesus Christ of Latter-day Saints.
 She grew up in Gilbert, Arizona, and said that her role model was Olympic gold medalist Shawn Johnson.

 Skinner trained at Desert Lights Gymnastics in Chandler, Arizona, under head coach Lisa Spini.
 She attended Higley High School in 2011 as a freshman and was homeschooled starting in 2012.

 On October 16, 2019, Skinner announced on Instagram that she was engaged to Jonas Harmer, whom she met while studying at the University of Utah.
 Skinner and Harmer were married on November 14, 2019.
-On September 22, 2023, Skinner and Harmer announced the arrival of their daughter, Charlotte Jane, through Instagram.
+They have a daughter, Charlotte Jane, born in September 2023, and a son Lewis Wells, born in March 2026.

 Controversies

 Reaction to 2016 Olympic team

 Following being named an alternate to the 2016 Olympic team, Skinner retweeted a photograph of the U.S. team with her picture edited over that of Gabby Douglas and included monkey emojis, which are widely viewed as "racist tropes."
 She later apologized; "I'm so sorry if I offended anyone.
 I was in the wrong by retweeting that tweet!
 I'm so grateful to be part of the team!
 Go USA."